covidgraph/motherlode/README.md

 * Resolving dependencies of dataloaders

-* Keep track of which dataloaders are allready fed in the graph
+* Keep track of which dataloaders are already fed in the graph

 * Keep track of versions of the dataloaders (and rerun if updated)